How to Compose a Job Rejection Letter + Free Templates

 A job rejection letter serves to notify a potential candidate that you are no longer considering them for your open position.
-It may also provide reasons you didn’t hire the candidate and serves as legal documentation.
-The type of rejection letter you send depends on the candidate’s stage in the hiring process.
+It may also provide reasons you didn’t hire the candidate, though we recommend being careful about how much detail you share, and serves as legal documentation.
+The type of job rejection letter you send depends on the candidate’s stage in the hiring process.

-We have provided four templates for your use: simple and advanced post-interview job rejection letter samples and simple and advanced applicant job rejection letter samples.
-All templates are brief and straightforward; however, the advanced templates mention a specific reason the candidate wasn’t chosen and keep the door open for a future relationship.
-You can customize these templates to your needs.
+We have provided four templates for your use: simple and advanced post-interview rejection letters and simple and advanced applicant (pre-interview) rejection letters.
+All templates are brief and straightforward and can be used as formal written letters or emails.

 What to Include in a Job Rejection Letter

-When writing a job rejection letter, keep it simple and send it within 24–48 hours of the interview.
+When writing a job rejection letter or email, keep it simple and send it within 24–48 hours of your decision to reject the candidate.
 It’s typical to send job rejection letters via email so candidates learn about your decision as soon as possible.
-Generally, rejection letters should include the following:
+Your job rejection email should include the information covered below but remember not to add too much detail, as that can open the door to legal trouble.

 Address the Candidate

-Be sure to address the candidate by name at the top of your job rejection letter (i.e., Hi Michelle).
-This personalizes the letter specifically to the candidate, instead of a general rejection letter.
+Be sure to address the candidate by name at the top of your job rejection letter (e.g., Hi Michelle).
+This makes the letter personalized to the candidate vs a general rejection letter.
 A salutation sets the tone for the rest of the letter.

 Next, thank them for applying for the position.
-Be specific and list the actual position applied for and also mention your company name (i.e., Thank you for taking the time to speak to me and interview for the position of Marketing Manager at ABC Company).
-This acknowledges the time they took to apply for the position.
+Be specific and list the actual position applied for and also mention your company name (e.g., Thank you for taking the time to speak to me and interview for the position of Marketing Manager at ABC Company).
+This acknowledges the time they took to apply for the position and the time and effort they put into any interviews.

 State the Reason for the Letter

-Another way to let the candidate know they are not being considered for the position is to explain that you are going in a different direction (i.e., Unfortunately, you were not selected to continue in the hiring process.
-We have decided to move forward with other candidates that more closely align with our job requirements and needed skills).
-This version lets the candidate know the reason why they weren’t selected.
+Another way to let the candidate know they are not being considered for the position is to explain that you are going in a different direction (e.g., Unfortunately, you were not selected to continue in the hiring process.
+We have decided to move forward with other candidates who more closely align with our job requirements and needed skills).
+This version lets the candidate know why they weren’t selected, albeit in a generic and vague manner.

 You can customize the letter to include specific reasons, such as a clear skill deficiency (not enough marketing or technical knowledge).
 Cultural or personality fits are more delicate issues.
 For example, saying in a rejection letter that “you wouldn’t fit in with the team” could be construed as discriminatory if your candidate is in a protected class—someone over age 40 or a minority, for example.
 We recommend keeping the letter skill-focused or not mentioning a reason at all.